lukerodermond-beep/brfss-diabetes-thesis/README.md

 5. Tune hyperparameters using stratified 5-fold cross-validation on the training set.
 6. Select model-specific thresholds using out-of-fold training predictions.
 7. Evaluate final performance on the held-out test set.
-8. Generate feature importance values, subgroup metrics, and thesis figures.
+8. Generate feature importance values, subgroup metrics, fairness-gap summaries, and thesis figures.
+9. Run nested cross-validation as an additional robustness check for model comparison.

 To install the required Python packages, run: